TheLulGuy/Projects/README.md

-# Projects
+# Header

-This repository holds the python projects i have created, EVER
+- You make projects here, thats all

-## Goals
+## something

-Make a lot of projects ig